Lead UX (Agency)

 - Functional application flows (Omnigraffle)

-The Connection Key and associated iOS app solve the above problems by creating a mobile application environment that maintains constant contact with the vehicle whenever it is turned on and in range via Bluetooth LE.
+The Connection Key and associated iOS app solve these problems by creating a mobile application environment that maintains constant contact with the vehicle whenever it is turned on and in range via Bluetooth LE.

 These codes number in the tens of thousands and differ by manufacturer in some cases.
 That said, once a vehicle catalog database has been built based on freely available documentation, significant value can be delivered to the target user population.
 In the case of Mechanic Advisor, this meant cataloging the codes, assigning severity, and then building an interface by which the user is alerted in real-time as a code is generated by the vehicle.

-In additional to reporting ODBII codes, the Connection Key also provides a constant report of the vehicle's odometer mileage.
+In addition to reporting ODBII codes, the Connection Key also provides a constant report of the vehicle's odometer mileage.
 Using this data, we created interfaces making it simple to alert the consumer to upcoming maintenance items that, assuming the alerts are acted on, will extend the life of the vehicle.
+Battery voltage was also measured and reported.